zeevilab/resource-conservation/README.md

 ### Get the OM-RGC database, index it and run eggNOG-mapper on it
 * Get the OM-RGC database here: http://ocean-microbiome.embl.de/companion.html as a tab-delimited file.
-* Create a FASTA file from the tab delimited file containing the samples, where the id of each sequence is the OM-RGC_ID (column 1) and the sequence is the sequence (column 13), as specified here: http://ocean-microbiome.embl.de/data/OM-RGC_Readme.release.txt
+* Create a FASTA file from the tab delimited file containing the samples, where the id of each sequence is the OM-RGC_ID (column 1) and the sequence is the sequence (column 13), as specified here: http://ocean-microbiome.embl.de/data/OM-RGC_Readme.release.txt.
+* Index the FASTA file using bowtie2_build

 ### Edit the config file